Understanding GHG Removals: A Path to Sustainability

 4. Report Transparently

-Report emissions and removals separately in your GHG inventory, and when you are marketing your progress.
-Avoid double-counting; you cannot also sell them in the ETS and claim a reduction.
+Report emissions and removals separately in your GHG inventory and when marketing your progress.
+Avoid double-counting; you cannot sell them in the ETS and claim a reduction simultaneously.

 Implement a monitoring plan to ensure stored carbon remains sequestered.
 This might include ongoing surveillance and periodic sampling to verify sequestration levels.